Tulsi Gabbard 2020 presidential campaign: Debates

 Gabbard was the most-searched-for candidate on Google after both the first and second Democratic primary debates.
 During the second debate, Gabbard criticized Kamala Harris's record as attorney general of California, accusing her of holding innocent people on death row and pointing out Harris's prosecution of marijuana crimes after admitting her own use.
+Gabbard attacked Harris's prosecutorial record, which has been often been re-reported in the 2024 presidential elections.
+In a viral moment, Gabbard censured Harris, saying, "I'm deeply concerned about this record.
+There are too many examples to cite, but she put over 1,500 people in jail for marijuana violations and then laughed about it when she was asked if she ever smoked marijuana.".

 In May 2019, the DNC announced that candidates would need to have at least 130,000 individual donors and have received at least 2% support in four qualifying polls between June 28 and August 28 in order to qualify for the third primary debate.
 By August 2, the campaign had met the qualifying donor threshold, but had not yet reached the polling threshold.

 On July 27, Tulsi Now Inc. filed a lawsuit against Google alleging that the internet company suspended, for no proper cause, the campaign's Google Ads account for several hours after the first primary debate.
 Gabbard declared: "Google plays favorites, with no warning, no transparency — and no accountability (until now)."
 The lawsuit contends that Google had treated the campaign's mail differently than it treated other campaigns' mail and seeks "an injunction against Google from further meddling in the election and damages of at least $50 million."

 On March 3, 2020, the lawsuit was dismissed by a federal judge.

 On August 23, the Gabbard campaign criticized the stark drop in number of polls released by DNC-qualified polling organizations following the second debate.
 Five polls were released in the two weeks following the third debate.
 By August 26, two days before the deadline, the Gabbard campaign had exceeded the threshold on only two qualifying polls.
 The campaign called on the DNC to expand the selection of polls considered for qualification, noting that Gabbard had exceeded the 2% threshold in several unapproved polls.
 Nevertheless, Gabbard went on to qualify for both the October and November debates.